 - 1. Encourage and promote activities such as seminars, forestry-related projects relevant to the region etc.; - 2.
 Write reports on regional meetings in cooperation with the OC; - 3.
-Assist membership candidates during application process; - 4.
+Assist membership candidates during the application process; - 4.
 Update member details throughout the year; - 5.
-Coordinate engagement with regional partners and the rest of the IFSA regions.
+Coordinate engagement with regional partners and the rest of the IFSA regions. - 6.
+Regional Representatives may appoint commissioners to support their workplan and objectives for the term.